demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-search-processing-message

 ***
 Return messages currently being processed by Mimecast.
-Notice, most of the time, no results are returned.
+Note that most of the time, no results are returned.

 #### Base Command